 - If you’re struggling for fuel, check alongside the motorways for vendors selling “xe máy”.
 They’ll be able to put some extra fuel into your bike to tide you over until you get to the next gas station.

 - When driving a motorbike in Vietnam, have your hand hovering over the break and horn in case of emergency.
 It is a good idea to train your bodies automatic reaction to danger to be beeping and breaking.
-Trust us on this one.
+Trust me on this one.

 - If renting a motorbike, try driving it by yourself before giving anyone a lift on the back.
 This gives you the opportunity to see how the bike controls before adding another persons weight into the mix.